FAQ's for our Charter School in Muncie, Indiana

 Inspire Academy offers a number of sports and arts programs for our students.
 In the fall, we offer co-ed cross country and girls’ volleyball.
 In the winter, we offer boys’ and girls’ basketball.
 In the spring, we offer co-ed track and musical theatre.

-As of the 2020-21 school year, Inspire Academy does not have a uniform policy.
-Instead, we ask students to follow the dress and grooming norms outlined below.
+No. Instead, we ask students to follow the dress and grooming norms outlined below.

 Allowable Dress & Grooming